Collin County Psychedelic Mushroom Possession Attorneys

 What is the difference between actual and constructive possession?

-In order to charge someone for psychedelic mushroom possession, the prosecution has to prove that you knowingly and intentionally possessed an illegal drug.
+To charge someone for psychedelic mushroom possession, the prosecution has to prove that you knowingly and intentionally possessed an illegal drug.

 Constructive possession charges are generally easier to defend since you may be able to argue that the drugs were not yours.